Bob dela Cruz

-Jun Bob Jose dela Cruz (born August 10, 1977), is a Filipino politician and television personality who has served as the vice mayor of Marilao since 2022.
+Jun Bob Jose dela Cruz (born August 10, 1977), is a Filipino politician and television personality who has served as the vice mayor of Marilao from 2022 to 2025.
 He is best known for being a housemate in the first season of Pinoy Big Brother, where he was forcibly removed from the show fifty-one days into the show's run after a medical emergency.
 A member of the National Unity Party, dela Cruz previously served as a member of the municipal council from 2010 to 2019, and briefly from June 2022 to October 2022 before being sworn in as the vice mayor of Marilao upon the death of Mayor Ricardo Silvestre.

 Early life

-Cruz was born on August 10, 1977 in Marilao, Bulacan.
+Cruz was born on August 10, 1977, in Marilao, Bulacan.
 He served as altar boy, choir member, catechist, and Hermano Mayor in his parish.
 During his time in college, he worked as a food service crew member.

 Following his graduation, Cruz worked as a pharmacist assistant in a leading drugstore and medical representative (territory business manager) in a pharmaceutical company.